kammorne/lagoma1_IN722/hardware.md

 ---
 layout: post
-title: Generic
+title: Hardware
-description: Lorem ipsum dolor est
+description: The hardware used for the project
-image: assets/images/pic11.jpg
+image: assets/images/atmega.jpg
 nav-menu: true
 ---